Pets Corner - Top tips for your pets from Whipsnade’s Angela Robinson

 Turn on your pet’s smelly-vision

 Canines have an incredible sense of smell – did you know that a bloodhound’s sense of smell is 300 times better than yours or mine?
-We have a huge collection of herbs, spices and perfumes that we use to keep our predators’ noses working, and the African hunting dogs can’t get enough of it!
+We have a huge collection of herbs, spices and perfumes that we use to keep our predators’ noses working, and the African wild dogs can’t get enough of it!
 We even use old bedding and fur from other animals around the Zoo – camel fur is their favourite.
 They love it so much that they roll in it and wipe it all over themselves.

 Scientists think that some predators do this to hide their own scent when hunting, so they can sneak up on prey.
 It’s hard to blame your muck-covered pup – it’s a natural instinct!
 Get your pooch’s snoot working by introducing him or her to new smells on walks or around the home.
 Try out any old perfumes you have lying around, grow herbs and spices in a garden patch or window box, or see what they make of your old socks (my dog’s personal favourite).